-Softphones allow users to make VoIP calls directly over their computer, but with recent mobile trends many developers have begun integrating softphone software directly onto users’ mobile devices (smart phones and tablets).
+Softphones allow users to make VoIP calls directly over their computers, but with recent mobile trends, many developers have begun integrating softphone software directly onto users’ mobile devices (smartphones and tablets).
 As a result, users are given the same softphone features they would have on their desktop.
-Now, with mobility becoming increasingly coveted, more and more mobile softphone apps are coming out of the woodwork.
+Now, with mobility becoming increasingly coveted, more and more mobile VoIP apps are coming out of the woodwork.
 So, to help you pick the best option, we’ve compiled a list of 5 useful mobile softphone apps.

 4. Google Voice

 This free app is available for Android, iPhone and iPad platforms.
 You can also make calls from your browser.
 Google Voice is similar to the Opera softphone as it allows users to be on the move while providing the option to answer your desk phone.
 Google Voice offers extensive features that integrate contacts and allows users to manage calls, voicemails, and text.
 It includes call blocking and voicemail to text/email as well.
 In terms of operability, Google Voice has a simple setup and a minimalist and intuitive user interface.
 One downside is that, due to automatic contact integration, novice users could find themselves mistakenly sending messages from their cellphone account if they’re not careful.

 5. Adore Softphone:

 This free app is available for Android, iPhone, Symbian, and Windows Mobile platforms.
 Adore Softphone also offers three different categories of application:

 The Mobile Dialer (SIP Client)—developed to integrate VoIP calling functionality to mobile devices.

 The Communicator—based on the SIP platform, this app is designed to allow users audio calls, video calls, IMs, and other various features.

 The Calling Card Dialer—developed for automatic dialing of access numbers includes various features.